Ockenfuss/tipps/LinuxTipps.md

 if a bash script is executed, this is usually done in a non-interactive shell.
 Therefore, custom commands from the .bashrc or .zshrc are not available there!

 # Linux General
+## Linux Installation
+You can create a bootable linux on a stick or CD.
+- Download an iso image e.g. from Ubuntu
+- If 'startup disk creator' is not installed, use: `sudo apt install usb-creator-gtk`
+- On ubuntu, use 'startup disk creator' to turn a stick into a boot medium
+## Kernel
 * What is a kernel?
 C't Articles: https://www.heise.de/select/ct/2019/16/softlinks/yzpg?wt_mc=pred.red.ct.ct162019.174.softlink.softlink
 ```bash
 #Change kernel parameters at runtime